cardboard-iguana/cardboard-iguana.com/log/2022-03-13-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * Something you are (biometrics)
 * Somewhere you are (geolocation)

-KBA can further be divided between "static" and "dynamic" varieties...
-But the only real difference here is whether the user and system have agreed ahead of time on the possible challenges ("static") or whether the server can request information that the user may not have expected ("dynamic").
+KBA can further be divided between "static" and "dynamic" varieties… But the only real difference here is whether the user and system have agreed ahead of time on the possible challenges ("static") or whether the server can request information that the user may not have expected ("dynamic").
 The "dynamic" category is what I most frequently see people calling "knowledge-based authentication" (even though this category technically includes things like password).

 Multi-factor authentication combines factors from multiple *types*, *not* multiple factors from a *single* type.